Most of daily turnover at Baku Stock Exchange accounts for CBA notes

 By Trend

-Daily turnover of securities at the Baku Stock Exchange (BSE) amounted to 100.03 million manats on July 3, Trend reports referring to BSE.
+Daily turnover of securities at Baku Stock Exchange (BSE) amounted to 201.1 million manats on July 10, Trend reports referring to BSE.

-Most of the transactions accounted for the placement of notes of the Central Bank of Azerbaijan and amounted to 99.5 million manats.
-The transactions were concluded at the price of 99.4966 manats per note.
+Most of the transactions accounted for the placement of notes of the Central Bank of Azerbaijan (CBA) and amounted to 199 million manats.
+The transactions were concluded at a price of 99.4966 manats per note.

-The transactions on bonds in the secondary market accounted for about 37,050 manats.

-During the day, deals were concluded on manat bonds of Azerbaijan’s state oil company SOCAR (21,800 manats).
+The transactions on bonds in the secondary market accounted for about 3,900 manats.
+During the day, 1,600 deals were made on shares.

-In the secondary market of BSE shares, the volume of transactions amounted to 672 manats.
-During the day, 297 transactions were completed on shares.

 ---